1010101/Foundations/Readme.md

 **How solid are the foundations?**

 The foundations are implemented using a physics joint and are intended to behave somewhat like real foundations.
 That means for reasonable loads they will be very solid but for larger loads, particularly unbalanced ones, you're going to need to think just a little more.
-I put together some examples [here](https://imgur.com/a/QBtYH#0).
+I put together some examples [here example image needed](https://imgur.com/a/QBtYH#0).
 One of my main concerns was making sure they save and reload without any movement or slippage.

-**Will the foundations break?**
+- Will the foundations break?

-The joint holding them in place does have break forces set on it so yes.
+> The joint holding them in place does have break forces set on it so yes.
 They are set high enough that you should be doing something quite unreasonable before this happens, and will probably break something else first.
 The larger foundation has relatively larger break forces as well.

 **How do I get my structure to the right place?**